 Healthy Minds and Bodies are the foundation of Healthy Learners!

-So continues the winter (autumn) of our germ sharing....
+So continues the winter (and spring) of our germ sharing....

 A friendly reminder to everyone that sharing is not always caring.
 We're back into a building, hundreds of us together, sharing space.
 The custodians work hard to clean surfaces at day's end but during the day, we all use door handles, fountain handles, staircase railings, books, chairs, tables, staplers, hole punches, desks, writing implements etc. etc. etc.